Jennie Denney, AMFT | Therapist in San Clemente, CA

 Parenting from the Inside Out by Dr. Dan Siegel and Mary Hartzell — a powerful resource for parents wanting to raise emotionally secure children by first understanding their own attachment stories.

-Narrative & Experiential Elements
+Narrative and Experiential Approaches

 -